-Prior to assigning incident personnel to back-to-back assignments, their health, readiness, and capability must be considered.
-The health and safety of incident personnel and resources will not be compromised under any circumstances.
-Personnel should anticipate the possibility of an extension when taking an assignment to Alaska.
+Extensions beyond 14-day assignments should be made sparingly.
+Consider the health, readiness, and capability of incident personnel prior to authorizing back-to-back assignments.
+The health and safety of incident personnel and resources will not be compromised under any circumstance.
 Assignments may be extended when:

-- Life and property are imminently threatened. - Suppression objectives are close to being met. - Replacement resources are unavailable or have not yet arrived.
+- Life and property are imminently threatened. - Suppression objectives are close to being met. - A military battalion is assigned. - Replacement resources are unavailable or have not yet arrived.